-Beginning November 12, we’re making the Go Cultivate Network open to community leaders who want to discuss real-world ways they can and are cultivating stronger neighborhoods with their peers.
+In January, we’ll be opening the Go Cultivate Network up to community leaders who want to discuss real-world ways they can and are cultivating stronger neighborhoods with their peers.
 We’ll manage the community, and we will host regular members-only Q&As.
 It will also be the primary place to discuss the content that we’re ramping up production of these days.
 Want to learn how to do a beginner ROI map for your city?
 Maybe you want a focused discussion on the practical implications of something you read on Strong Towns, Governing, your local newspaper, etc?
 Or maybe you want to follow up with us on a podcast discussion we’ve just had?
 The Go Cultivate Network is going to be that place.
 We’ll also be using it as our live chat forum for our regular webinars on a variety of topics.

 Initially, we want to get the discussions going with as many similarly-committed community leaders as we can, so that the network becomes more and more valuable.
 We want to be clear that we do want this to become a premium network eventually, so that it truly is a fruitful discussion among a self-selecting group of passionate city leaders working for stronger neighborhoods and communities.
 Maybe that means the whole network will become a paid subscription, or maybe it means that we’ll leave the broader network open and build a subscriber network within it.
 We don’t know how things will play out, but we’re trusting you all to help us find the right answer, and the one that most benefits you.
 This is (like many things we’ve started and then built upon since our founding) an experiment, after all.
 And we'll follow up with more details the more we're able to flesh them out.